Doctor weighs in on how safe it is to get kids back in school - Local News 8

 The move could affect millions of people who may not have had an adequate response to the vaccine.

-That includes people taking immunosuppressant medications, some organ transplant patients and those with certain medical conditions.
+That includes people taking drugs that suppress immune systems; some organ transplant patients; and those with certain medical conditions.
 Research published in JAMA Network Open estimates that 6 million people in the US are taking immunosuppressants that could interfere with the vaccine — a number the researchers say is likely an underestimate.

-The CDC warned last month that the vaccine may not have been effective for immunocompromised people.
-The agency said these people should continue to take precautions as if they were not vaccinated.

-Meanwhile for others, a booster shot might just be part of the completion process for immunization, not an annual requirement to revaccinate, said Dr. Peter Marks, director of the Center for Biologics Evaluation and Research at the FDA.

 Hospitals are strained amid Delta surge

-“Any holistic effort to slow the spread of the virus, which is absolutely paramount right now, in light of all the things we’re seeing across the state of Louisiana, simply has to include these young people,” Edwards added.
+Edwards earlier this week issued an order generally requiring everyone 5 and older in Louisiana — both vaccinated and unvaccinated — to wear masks indoors, including in schools but excepting private residences.

-Edwards said he does have hope, as over the last month those individuals choosing to receive their first shot of the Covid-19 vaccine is up by more than 300% in the state.
+Edwards said he has hope, because 300% more people are receiving their first shot in the last month.

-And in Tennessee, the Covid-19 uptick is so high that Republican Gov. Bill Lee issued an executive order that allows hospitals to hire out-of-state health care providers as well as permit retired medical professionals to easily reenter the health care workforce.
+And in Tennessee, Republican Gov. Bill Lee issued an executive order that allows hospitals to hire out-of-state health care providers, and to permit retired medical professionals easily back to work.
 His order also increased bed capacity for Covid-19 patients.

 The-CNN-Wire